 4. Is the Revenue and Expense statement in comparable form?
-Meaning, does it reflect

-prior year/budgeted

-and the formation to be dead of the

-amounts/variance to budget, etc.?

-5. Are discrepancies over 10% in the comparative statement explained when the

-reports were

-presented/communicated/reviewed?

-6. Are any bank accounts in excess of FDIC insurance limit of

-or we arry same accounts in excess or rate insurance infine or

-\$250,000?

-If so, has the church considered an additional bank account for the +

-in so, has the church considered an additional bank account for the

-overage?

-1

-7. Have you verified the authorized signatory names and Federal

-Tax ID number (on page 1) on all bank accounts of the church?

-1 (p .
-6
+Meaning, does it reflect prior year/budgeted amounts/variance to budget, etc.?
+5. Are discrepancies over 10% in the comparative statement explained when the reports were presented/communicated/reviewed?
+6. Are any bank accounts in excess of FDIC insurance limit of \$250,000?
+If so, has the church considered an additional bank account for the overage?
+7. Have you verified the authorized signatory names and Federal Tax ID number (on page 1) on all bank accounts of the church?

-The names should be current, and the Federal Tax ID number should be that of the church for ALL accounts.
+1 The names should be current, and the Federal Tax ID number should be that of the church for ALL accounts.
 SECTION III-AUDIT DOCUMENTS REVIEWED/CONFIRMED BY YES NO N/A AUDIT COMMITTEE 1.
 Official Board/Joint Board minutes confirming approval of annual budget and monthly financial reports 2.
 Does Annual Report to the Denomination report financial information consistent with the Treasurer's approved year-end financial report?
 3. List of persons authorized for check signing (confirm with bank), fund withdrawal or transfer, and disbursing approval 4.
 List of securities, trust and endowments held 5.
 Review of last year's internal audit letter.
-Were recommendations approved and complied with?
-6. Bank statements for the audited year, plus last statement for previous year and first statement for current year.
+Were 1 recommendations approved and complied with?
+6. Bank statements for the audited year, plus last statement for previous year 1 1 and first statement for current year.
 Used to complete attached proof of cash report for all accounts.
-1